‘Walking Dead’ actor to adopt bonded donkey, emu

 CHARLOTTE, N.C.
-(AP) — A North Carolina animal rescue group says a donkey and an emu who’ve bonded with each other can stay together, thanks to actor Jeffrey Dean Morgan, who plays the villainous Negan on the TV zombie thriller “The Walking Dead.”
+(AP) — A North Carolina animal rescue group says that thanks to “The Walking Dead” actor Jeffrey Dean Morgan, a donkey and an emu who’ve bonded with each other can stay together.

 The Charlotte Observer reports Carolina Waterfowl Rescue Founder Jennifer Gordon says Morgan is adopting them Tuesday.
+Morgan plays the villainous Negan on the TV zombie thriller.

 Jack and Diane were rescued from Kershaw, South Carolina, when their owner vanished.
 Gordon says they cuddle and sleep together, but cried and became frantic when they were separated.